 Except, that is, in California.
-Mileage reimbursement in California is required.
+Employers in California must provide their employees with mileage reimbursement.

 California law protects employees from bearing the burden of business expenses and so they must reimburse their employees when they drive.